Rynaro/Rynaro.github.io/_posts/2019-12-12-setup-simple-sftp-server-in-minutes.markdown

 ## Context

-One of most common ways to share files between companies still be FTP servers.
+One of most common ways to share files between companies is still FTP servers.
 And sometimes, you need to setup a FTP in-house, whether out compliance control, security, cost, or 'cause its simple enough to do it yourself.

 I've one FTP server in company that I work.
 It's a simple FTP server, developed with Python, using `pyftpdlib` package, and aws S3 integration.
-We've a hook action, that send file into a folder mirror named bucket, to secure files, and after 15 days, we made a server FS clean, to guarantee disk space in healthy level.
+We have a hook action, that send file into a folder mirror named bucket, to secure files, and after 15 days, we made a server FS clean, to guarantee healthy disk space level.

 But recently, we get a specific trait from new partner, we need to expose an sftp server.
 In a quick search, `pyftpdlib` does not support sftp protocol.
 After this, I go to aws services, to see how much cost the use of **AWS Transfer**.
 It's easy to use service, but expensive for a small startup, and I don't think we need an entire service for this.
-In other situation, our monthly invoice will be affected by third-party factor, and one mistake made by our partner, can create  "huge" invoice numbers.
+In other situation, our monthly invoice will be affected by third-party factor, and one mistake made by our partner, could increase the invoice numbers.

 With these factors, I decided to build a simple sftp from scratch.